 — Over the course of their review, Pepper investigated the University's response to reports of a sexual assault involving multiple football players.
 The football program and Athletics department leadership failed to take appropriate action in response to these reports.

 "We were horrified by the extent of these acts of sexual violence on our campus," the chairman of the Board of Regents said the statement released Thursday.
-"This investigation revealed the University's mishandling of reports
+"This investigation revealed the University's mishandling of reports in what should have been a supportive, responsive and caring environment for students.
+The depth to which these acts occurred shocked and outraged us."

 The vast majority of sexual assault on campuses is experienced by women.
 Over 90% of unwanted sexual advances and rape incidents go unreported, according to the National Sexual Violence Resource Center.
 A 2015 study by the Association of American Universities found that 23% of female college students said they experienced some form of unwanted sexual contact.
 Nearly 11% of those women said those assaults included forced penetration or oral sex.